 • Water is primarily cold and secondarily wet.

 Last month we looked at Water (Swimming ages) this month Fire (Sun skin damage).
 The article below is long but I think you will love all the great information it has...

 Keep them swimming,

 A new test can help you find out.
 It uses a UV camera to find skin damage under the surface which may appear as wrinkles or cancer in the future.

 With a flash of ultraviolet light, the Visnu Colour UV Camera penetrates below the dead outer layer of skin to show the condition of the living layers underneath.

-Skin problems react to the UV light and show up as different colours in the photo.
+Skin problems react to the UV light and show up as different colors in the photo.
 Blue means dehydrated skin and dark purple patches show sun damage and pigmentation.

 We took pics of four children, Oliver and Emma Partington from Fulham, west London, and Natalie and Taylor Keegan, from Epping, Essex, using the camera.

-Then we got Nicola Stoddart, from skin care company Ella Bache, to analyse the results, on the right.
+Then we got Nicola Stoddart, from skin care company Ella Bache, to analyses the results, on the right.

 Mum Alison Partington was pleased Oliver's fair skin got the all-clear but shocked that Emma showed signs of sun damage.